practicalli/clojure/using-data-structures/destructuring.md

 # Destructuring

 Destructuring is a form of pattern matching that is common in Clojure.
-Destructuring allow you to pull out the specific elelments from a collection.
+Destructuring allow you to pull out the specific elements from a collection.

 Destructuring is commonly used with the `let` method for creating local bindings (locally scoped names).